- Ph.D. McGill University, Political Science

-Jessica Trisko Darden is an Assistant Professor at American University's School of International Service.
-For 2017-2019, she is an inaugural Jeane Kirkpatrick Fellow at the American Enterprise Institute.
+Jessica Trisko Darden is an Assistant Professor at American University's School of International Service and recipient of the 2020 SIS Outstanding Scholarship Award for Faculty.
+She is also a Non-resident Fellow at the George Washington University's Program on Extremism.
+From 2017-2019, she was an inaugural Jeane Kirkpatrick Fellow at the American Enterprise Institute.
 From 2010 to 2012, Dr. Trisko Darden was a Visiting Scholar with Yale University's Program on Order, Conflict and Violence.

-Dr. Trisko Darden has contributed op-eds and commentary on international politics and conflict to The Baltimore Sun, The Conversation, The Guardian, The Huffington Post, Newsweek, US News and World Report and The Washington Post.
-She been interviewed by BBC Radio, CNN, The Globe and Mail, The Today Show, and The Wall Street Journal.
-You can watch a live interview or read her latest piece on U.S. foreign aid policy under the Trump administration.
+Dr. Trisko Darden has contributed op-eds and commentary on international politics and conflict to The Baltimore Sun, The Conversation, The Economist, The Guardian, Newsweek, The New York Times, US News and World Report and The Washington Post.
+She been interviewed by BBC World Service, CNN, The Globe and Mail, The Today Show, and The Wall Street Journal.
+She's been featured on Cato's Power Problems podcast and AEI's Banter podcast.
+You can listen to her latest NPR On Point interview about what to do with the women and children of the Islamic State.

 Dr. Trisko Darden has expertise in: U.S. foreign aid; development and security; human rights; Asia (particularly Southeast Asia and Central Asia); and gender issues and security.